 Pursuant to the letter of appointment, DRSB is required to carry out and perform works on behalf of A&H. In consideration for DRSB agreeing to be appointed as the Project Development Manager in accordance with the scope of works, DRSB shall be entitled to a remuneration of a sum equivalent to 70% of the profit before taxation derived from the Project, after taking into account all development costs relating to the Project but before taking into account DRSB's remuneration.

-- (e) The Group recognised an expense of RM53,000 (2016: RM Nil) (Note 8), in respect of bad debt written off from Layar Raya Sdn Bhd, a wholly-owned subsidiary company. - (f) Advance to an indirect associated company amounting to RM19,245,000 (2016: RM19,245,000) is interest-free, unsecured and repayable on demand.
+(e) Advance to an indirect associated company amounting to RM28,984,000 (2017: RM19,245,000) is interest-free, unsecured and repayable on demand.